Sir Keith Smith and Sir Ross Smith

 PH5 - Australia launches first British warship in reign of Queen Elizabeth II.
 (H.M.A.S.
 Voyager) [Photograph of Lady Smith, Mr. R. G. Menzies ... with typed description taped on back]

 PH6 - Framed photograph of Sir Keith Smith and ?

 PH7 - Glass plates in box, various sizes, some labelled.
-[Glass plates in archive box]
+[Glass plates in separate box]

-PH8 - Kodak folders: 2 glass plates (14cm); 71 photographs (various sizes, 17cm.); 26 photographs (mainly of early years in lives of Sir Keith and Sir Ross Smith) [Glass plates in archive box]
+PH8 - Kodak folders: 2 glass plates (14cm); 71 photographs (various sizes, 17cm.); 26 photographs (mainly of early years in lives of Sir Keith and Sir Ross Smith) [Glass plates in separate box]

 PH10 - Negatives: 13 in envelope, various sizes, pencilled inscription 16 x 14, Sepia, all same size.

 PH11 - Negatives: 2 portrait negatives in box.

 PH12 - Photographs: 70 various sizes, of early photographs of Ross and Keith Smith, at Mutooroo Station, places on route of race, receiving knighthood, arriving at Darwin, Mascot and Adelaide Aerodromes etc

 PH13 - Portraits: 2 in separate folders, 1.
 Sir Ross Smith; 2.
 Sir Keith and Sir Ross Smith.
 In Oversize box